-MHL aims to bring you the latest in medical advances as centres become available to international patients and we also feature Proton Therapy (this link will take you to our website MHLclinics.com).
+MHL brings you the latest in medical advances, as centres become available to international patients, so you might also consider Proton Therapy (this link will take you to our website MHLclinics.com).

 Although CyberKnife radiation beams are much finer and more accurate than conventional radiotherapy beams, sound tissue in fornt of and behind the target is still affected by radiation.

-There are few proton therapy centres outside the USA and Japan but we work with ProCure Proton Therapy Centers in the USA (Chicago, Seattle, Oklahoma and New Jersey) and with PTC Czech in Prague, Czech Republic.
+As yet there are few proton therapy centres outside the USA and Japan, but we work with ProCure Proton Therapy Centers in the USA (Chicago, Seattle, Oklahoma and New Jersey) and with PTC Czech in Prague, Czech Republic.